deplatt/GrinNet/Written_Reports/Sprint_1/s1-planning-report.md

     - Work on paper prototype with Anthony and Jeronimo.
     - Work on the storyboard.
     - Reach out to naive stakeholder.
+    - Complete individual pulse check at the end of the sprint
 - Jeronimo:
     - 1 Use Case.
     - Work on paper prototype with Shibam and Anthony.